POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

     Argument           Default  Description
     =================  =======  ===========
-    path_to_file       './'     where to create the file(s) for the rerun runs_to_rerun      None     a list containing the indexes of the runs in the :samp:`PSyGrid` object termination_flags  None     a single termination flag code or a list of them new_mesa_flag      None     dictionary with the names and the values of MESA parameters to be changed for the inlists of the new runs flags_to_check     None     a termination flag key or a list of them (if None check only 'termination_flag_1')
+    path_to_file       './'     where to create the file(s) for the rerun runs_to_rerun      None     a list containing the indices of the runs in the :samp:`PSyGrid` object termination_flags  None     a single termination flag code, or a list of them new_mesa_flag      None     dictionary with the names and the values of MESA parameters to be changed for the inlists of the new runs flags_to_check     None     a termination flag key or a list of them (if :samp:`None`, check only 'termination_flag_1')
     =================  =======  ===========

 .. note::
-    If both :samp:`runs_to_rerun` and :samp:`termination_flags` is given, all systems matching at least one of the two will be selected for rerun.
+    If both :samp:`runs_to_rerun` and :samp:`termination_flags` are given, all systems matching at least one of the two conditions will be selected for rerun.

-The :ref:`post-processing pipeline <pipeline_stepR>` already provides some pre defined rerun options.
+The :ref:`post-processing pipeline <pipeline_stepR>` provides some pre-defined rerun options.

 Close associated hdf5 file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally, you can close the hdf5 file, which is recommended to ensure that all
-your changes on the :samp:`PSyGrid` object is safely written into the file.
+your changes on the :samp:`PSyGrid` object are safely written into the file.

 .. code-block:: python

     mygrid.close()

-This is done as well, in the case you call the destructor of the
+This is also done if you call the destructor of the
 :samp:`PSyGrid` object.

 .. code-block:: python